cdot/Hotpot/README.md

 Calendars are cached and updated as required.
 An update can be forced at any time by sending a `/refresh_calendars` request to the server.

 ## Controlling Hotpot from the Calendar
-Hotpot is controlled by events in a Google calendar which contain special commands in the event summary or description.
+Hotpot is controlled by events in a calendar which contain special commands in the event summary or description.
 For example, `Hotpot:HW=on` will raise a request for Hotpot to turn the hot water on for the duration of the event.
 Requests are handled in the rules - see `hw_rules.js` for an example.

 The format of commands is `Hotpot: <pin> = <state>` where `<pin>` can be the name of a pin in `hotpot.cfg` (e.g. `HW` or `CH`) and `<state>` can be a number (0=off, 1=on, 2=boost, 3=away) or one of the commands `on`, `off`, `boost` or `away'. `all` is special pin that will apply the command to all pins.
 Pin names are case sensitive; nothing else is.
 Examples:
 ```